rvola/woo-cancel-abandoned-order/readme.txt

 The execution of the cleaning is done like this:
 Mode **"Hourly"**: every hour to 00 minutes
 Mode **"Daily"**: every day at 0:00

-= Restock =

-If you checked the box to enable this feature in the gateway, the system will restock each product line of the abandoned order.

 = I would like to cancel orders pending payment = Follow the [tutorial here](https://github.com/rvola/woo-cancel-abandoned-order/wiki/Change-the-status-type-for-the-cancellation-process) to change the status of orders to cancel.
 By default the "on-hold" commands are canceled.